 Temperature can also play a role in your little one’s sleep.
 Children under 18 months of age cannot self-regulate their body temperature.
 They rely on us to dress them appropriately and keep the room at a steady temperature.
 I recommended between 16ﹾ-20ﹾ over winter and 20ﹾ-24ﹾ over summer.

 The final piece of the sleep environment trilogy is white noise.
 I absolutely love white noise.
 This acts as an additional buffer from the outside world.
 Think older siblings that have impeccable timing right when you are trying to settle for a nap!
 It is additionally great to buffer from day to day household noises or noisy neighbours.
 White noise is non-addictive and can be played safely for all naps and overnight at around 50-60 decibels.
 Download a free app through your phone, I-pad, tablet or use a specific white noise machine.
 When you are ready to stop using it – turn it down and off over a one week period.

-If you think you have ticked off all these boxes, but your little one is still struggling with their sleep.
-Please do not hesitate to contact me for a discovery chat.
+If you think you have ticked off all these boxes, but your little one is still struggling with their sleep, why not book a discovery chat.
 This will give us an opportunity to discuss how working one-on-one from a holistic perspective will help you and your family to achieve healthy sleep habits.
-Your baby is not a robot, I will tailor a sleep solution for your circumstances taking into account your child’s temperament, your parenting style and of course your everyday family life commitments.